intel-lab-lkp/linux/Documentation/core-api/kho/index.rst

 Overview
 ========

-Kexec HandOver (KHO) is a mechanism that allows Linux to preserve memory regions, which could contain serialized system states, across kexec.
+Kexec HandOver (KHO) is a mechanism that allows Linux to preserve memory regions, containing kernel data structures in their live, in-memory format, across kexec.

 KHO uses :ref:`flattened device tree (FDT) <kho_fdt>` to pass information about the preserved state from pre-exec kernel to post-kexec kernel and :ref:`scratch